- High pixel density, beautiful IPS panel (produced by LG panel)

 - It’s a pre-production sample.
 Some features (HDMI 2,1, USB-C charging, fully developed firmware) are still missing

-- Large external power brick
+- It comes with a large external power brick

 If you managed to get hold of the new gaming consoles, BigNavi or Ampere GPUs, chances are you’re in the market for a gaming monitor to take advantage of the 4K 120Hz gameplay, and that brings us to this Eve Spectrum monitor review.